February 10, 2026

 Mollie

-For high-volume DTC brands, native checkout almost always outperforms redirected flows in conversion testing.
+But for high-volume DTC Shopify brands, native checkout experiences usually outperform redirected flows in conversion testing.

 Winner: Shopify Payments